FantasticFiasco/aws-signature-version-4/README.md

     - :x: `post-vanilla-query` - This scenario defines a request that isn't supported by AWS S3.
     - :x: `post-x-www-form-urlencoded` - This scenario defines a request that isn't supported by AWS S3.
     - :x: `post-x-www-form-urlencoded-parameters` - This scenario defines a request that isn't supported by AWS S3.
-- :heavy_check_mark: All characters are supported in S3 object keys with the following exceptions:
+- :white_check_mark: All characters are supported in S3 object keys with the following exceptions:
   - :x: Plus (`+`)
   - :x: Backslash (`\`)
   - :x: Left curly brace (`{`)